owainlewis/markets/README.md

 GET /api/index
 ```

-Get the current price and information for an index (e.g the FTSE100)
+Get the current price and information for an index (e.g DJI is the symbol for the Dow Jones Index)

 ```
-GET /api/index/FTSE
+GET /api/index/:symbol
 ```